GlobedGD/globed2/server/protocol.md

 * 10003+ - LoginPacket - authentication
 * 10004 - DisconnectPacket - client disconnection

+General

+* 11000^ - SyncIconsPacket - store client's icons
+* 11001? - RequestPlayerListPacket - request list of all people in the given room (response 21000)
+* 11002& - CreateRoomPacket - create a room
+* 11003& - JoinRoomPacket - join a room
+* 11004& - LeaveRoomPacket - leave a room (no need for a response)

 Game related

-* 11000 - SyncIconsPacket - store client's icons
-* 11001 - RequestProfilesPacket - request icons of other players (response 21000)
+* 12000^ - RequestProfilesPacket - request icons of other players (response 21000)
-* 11002 - LevelJoinPacket - join a level
+* 12001 - LevelJoinPacket - join a level
-* 11003 - LevelJoinPacket - leave a level
+* 12002 - LevelLeavePacket - leave a level
-* 11004 - PlayerDataPacket - player data
+* 12003 - PlayerDataPacket - player data
-* 11005 - RequestPlayerListPacket - request list of all people on the game server (response 21002)
-* 11006 - SyncPlayerMetadataPacket - request player metadata
+* 12004^ - SyncPlayerMetadataPacket - request player metadata
-* 11010+ - VoicePacket - voice frame
+* 12010+ - VoicePacket - voice frame
-* 11011+ - ChatMessagePacket - chat message
+* 12011?^+ - ChatMessagePacket - chat message

 ### Server